Get to know

 I also worked for 7 years as a political organizer with Drinking Liberally’s Philadelphia chapter and 5 years organizing Adjunct Unions with United Academics of Philadelphia.
-This experience of building power through community underpins both my artistic and mentorship practices.
+This experience of building power through community and fighting for the working poor underpins both my artistic and mentorship practices.

-I am currently a full-time artist and educator after leaving my Art Faculty position at the Community College of Aurora.
-I’m also on the Board of Directors for the Downtown Aurora Visual Arts Center.
-At both institutions, I am able to fulfill my lifelong dream of being a mentor.
+I am currently a full-time artist and educator, currently adjunct Faculty at the Rocky Mountain College of Art and Design.
+In my role as an artist and advocate for the arts, I am able to fulfill my lifelong dream of being a mentor.
 You can read my teaching philosophy here.

 I am fascinated by contradiction, and my work attempts to exist in the space between contradictions, inconsistencies, and incongruities.